 2. Glue and then nail wood to the wall using a nail gun.

 Use a construction adhesive, such as Liquid Nails with a caulking gun to first glue wood to the wall, then nail it in place so the glue can set.
-If you don’t have a nail gun with compressor, consider renting or borrowing one (the project goes so much faster with it).
+If you don’t have a nail gun with a compressor, consider renting or borrowing one because your project will go much faster with it lending a helping hand.

 Hip Tip: It helps to mark out where the studs are in the wall prior to starting so that you can try to hit the studs when nailing.
 That said, thanks to the added adhesive, it’s not necessary to hit a stud every time.
 We nailed about every 8-10 inches on every board.

-Some prefer to fill each nail hole with wood filler before painting, but we didn’t mind the tiny holes and skipped it.
-We realize that’s personal preference.
+Some prefer to fill each nail hole with wood filler before painting, but we didn’t mind the tiny holes and decided to skip it.

 3. Use a coin in between boards for even spacing.

-You can buy tile spacers, but we found using a couple nickels per board works well instead!
+You can buy tile spacers, but we found using a couple of nickels per board will also do the trick!